-Local Housing Strategy Actions 2010 Description Status Recommendations for Local Housing Strategy 2020-2025 Residential Infill and the Development of New Urban infrastructure and the potential future upgrades required. each area subject to land use and density change.
-Areas ruture apgrades required. and density change.
+Local Housing Strategy Actions 2010 Description Status Recommendations for Local Housing Strategy 2020-2025 Residential Infill and the infrastructure and the potential each area subject to land use Development of New Urban Areas future upgrades required. and density change.
 Identify Superfluous City Owned Land for Development.
 Prepare a program that would bring this additional land onto the market for purchase by developers.
 The Hester Report 2011 identified City land assets and provided recommendations for future transfer or management.
 The Public Open Space Strategy 2018 identified land suitable for potential transfer, each site will be the subject of individual investigation and public consultation.
 Investigations have commenced and are ongoing.